xStormyy/lite-xl.github.io/en/tutorials/syntax-highlighting.md

 style.syntax["function"] = { common.color "#93DDFA" }
 ```

-This is, honestly not a lot of token types.
+This is, honestly, not a lot of token types.

-You _could_ define _any token type you like_ in your syntax definition - but to have an effect, the token
+You can define _any token type you like_ in your syntax definition - but to have any effect, the token
 type will need to be supported by the color scheme.
 If the color scheme _doesn't_ assign a color to a token type,
 then it won't be highlighted.